The situation

 However, a legal person cannot be a data subject in a fine proceeding, including one under Article 83 of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data, on the free movement of such data and repealing Directive 95/46/EC (the General Data Protection Regulation or GDPR).
 This is because only a natural person can commit a misdemeanor.
 Only the actions of the members of the legal entity’s bodies or representatives (natural persons) can be attributed to the legal entity.
 It can therefore only be a secondary party in the fine proceedings.
 The imposition of a fine on them is governed by Section 30 OWiG, which also applies to infringements under Article 83(4) to (6) of the GDPR via Section 41(1) BDSG.
 According to this provision, a fine may be imposed on the legal entity either in a unified proceeding if fine proceedings are conducted against the legal entity because of the act of the member of the executive body or representative, i.e. the natural person, or in an independent proceeding pursuant to Section 30 (4) OWiG.
 A prerequisite for this is, of course, that no proceedings are instituted or that such proceedings are discontinued due to the actions of the member of the executive body or representative of the legal entity.
 However, since the legal entity itself cannot commit an administrative offense, a reproachable administrative offense committed by a member of the legal entity’s governing body must also be established in these so-called independent proceedings.

-In its very recent decision (see also this blog post) saw the matter differently and argued that the GDPR takes precedence over national regulations because otherwise there could be undesirable distortions of competition in the member states of the European Union with regard to the enforcement of the data protection rules under European law.
+In its very recent decision (see this blog post), the Regional Court of Bonn took a different view of the matter, arguing that the GDPR takes precedence over national regulations, as otherwise there could be undesirable distortions of competition in the member states of the European Union with regard to the enforcement of European data protection rules.
 National provisions such as Section 41 (1) of the BDSG in conjunction with Sections 30 and 130 of the OWiG must be interpreted on the basis of the principle of effet utile in such a way that their application cannot lead to enforcement deficits – and where this is not possible, they must not be applied at all.

 Berlin Regional Court contradicts Bonn Regional Court